 Let’s get straight to it: here are the certifications that deliver the best bang for your time and money.

 - Certified Kubernetes Administrator (CKA): Want to master Kubernetes hands-on?
 This one’s for you.
-It hit 176K enrollments in 2023, and every serious DevOps team uses K8s.
+It hit 176K enrollments in 2026, and every serious DevOps team uses K8s.
+The CKA’s salary premium lands between $18,000–$28,000 annually above non-certified peers.

 - HashiCorp Terraform Associate: The de facto Infrastructure as Code (IaC) standard, used by 80% of enterprises.
-It’s fast to learn (40–60 hours) and affordable, making it a quick win.
+It’s fast to learn (40–60 hours) and affordable, making it an easy place to start.
+Industry analyses cite a consistent 10–15% salary premium for roles requiring strong IaC skills.

-From what I’ve seen, these four are the “real deal”—they show employers you can do the work, not just talk about it.
+From what I’ve seen, these four are the “strong option”—they show employers you can do the work, not just talk about it.

 Compare Costs, Difficulty, and Salaries